-- 1.1.53 It is acknowledged that the SHLAA will be being prepared during the recovery period of the covid-19 pandemic, which will result in increased uncertainty within the development industry arising from the far reaching economic impacts of the pandemic. - 1.1.54 The Council will consider the need to update its 2017 viability evidence and will utilise both specialist independent viability consultancy services and close engagement with the local development industry to inform judgments on the achievability of sites. - 1.1.55 Following the assessment of achievability sites will be categorised as follows: - Not achievable - Potentially achievable - Achievable
+- 1.1.53 Reports on the district's residential and commercial development markets were prepared to inform the viability study and these will be useful sources of information to help determine the likely achievability of sites and broad locations in the SHELAA.
+The assessment of achievability will consider the likely local market demand for the type of development being proposed taking into account local market conditions.
+The SHELAA's stakeholder panel will also add value to the judgement of site achievability given that members will have detailed knowledge of the local development market. - 1.1.54 It is acknowledged that the SHELAA will be being prepared during the recovery period of the covid-19 pandemic, which will result in increased uncertainty within the development industry arising from the far reaching economic impacts of the pandemic. - 1.1.55 The Council will consider the need to update its 2017 viability evidence and will utilise both specialist independent viability consultancy services and close engagement with the local development industry to inform judgments on the achievability of sites. - 1.1.56 Following the assessment of achievability sites will be categorised as follows: - Not achievable - Potentially achievable - Achievable

-Estimating the Development Potential
+Estimating the Development Potential Residential Sites